duolu/CAROM/README.md

 # CAROM

 CAROM means "CARs On the Map".
 It is a framework to track and localize vehicles using monocular traffic monitoring cameras on road infrastructures.
 The tracking results can be stored in files or in a database as records.
 Using the results, a traffic scene can be reconstructed and replayed on a map.
+See the following demo video.

 [![FMKit Demo](https://img.youtube.com/vi/74UEiJJNEXo/0.jpg)](https://youtu.be/74UEiJJNEXo)